-&lt;sup>10 For an overview of different investor profile, their motivations, risk and return profiles see Annex G in Koenig, A., Jackson, E. (2016): Private Capital for Sustainable Development.
+&lt;sup>9 The bounderies between development banks and DFIs are not clearly cut, as some of the agencies listed here have private sector operations under the same roof.
+For an overview of different investor profile, their motivations, risk and return profiles see Annex G in Koenig, A., Jackson, E. (2016): Private Capital for Sustainable Development.